Harounjlassi/ClubSync_PI_4Arctic2/README.md

 ## 🚀 Features
 ### 📌 **Task Management**
-- ✅ Create, assign, and track tasks with deadlines
+- ✅ Create, assign, and track tasks with deadlines  for their Projects
 - 🔍 Filter by status (`To-Do` / `In Progress` / `Done`)
 - 🚨 Priority labels (**High**/Medium/Low)